-If the underwriters' over-allotment option is exercised in full, then (i) ordinary shares, pro forma as adjusted, would be [•] shares, (ii) total shareholders' equity would be [] and (iii) total capitalization would be \$[].
+If the underwriters' over-allotment option is exercised in full, then (i) ordinary shares, pro forma as adjusted, would be [•] shares, (ii) total shareholders' equity would be [•] and (iii) total capitalization would be \$[•].

-Each \$1.00 increase (decrease) in the assumed public offering price of \$[] per share (the midpoint of the price range on the cover page of this prospectus) will increase (decrease) the amount of total assets by approximately \$[] million and total capitalization on a pro forma as adjusted basis by approximately \$[] million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and
+Each \$1.00 increase (decrease) in the assumed public offering price of \$[•] per share (the midpoint of the price range on the cover page of this prospectus) will increase (decrease) the amount of total assets by approximately \$[•] million and total capitalization on a pro forma as adjusted basis by approximately \$[•] million, assuming the number of ordinary shares offered by us, as set forth on the cover page of this prospectus, remains the same and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We may also increase or decrease the number of ordinary shares we are offering.
+Each increase (decrease) of 100,000 ordinary shares offered by us would increase (decrease) the amount of total assets by approximately \$[•] and total capitalization on a pro forma as adjusted basis by approximately \$[•] million, assuming the assumed public offering price of \$[•] per share (the midpoint of the price range on the cover page of this prospectus) remains the same, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-The number of ordinary shares outstanding as of December 31, 2019, as shown above, is based on 1,623,833 ordinary shares issued to shareholders in Genius Group Ltd as of that date, and excludes:
+The number of ordinary shares outstanding as of December 31, 2020, as shown above, is based on 16,155,810 ordinary shares issued to shareholders in Genius Group Ltd as of that date, and excludes:

-- > 888,962 shares subsequently issued to Entrepreneur Resorts shareholders; - > 179,840 shares subsequently issued as a fresh investment raise; - > 348,541 shares, in the aggregate, to be issued in respect of the closing of the IPO Acquisitions; and - > 765,022 shares underlying share options at a weighted average exercise price of \$35.72, reserved.
+- > 2,091,246 shares, in the aggregate, to be issued in respect of the closing of the IPO Acquisitions; and - > 5,046,894 shares underlying share options at a weighted average exercise price of \$6.41, reserved.